-(See Trespass Warning section, page 38.)
+(See Trespass Notice section, page 39.)

 University Academy considers persons failing to comply as trespassers who then become subject to arrest and prosecution.
-Trespass warnings apply to all school functions at University Academy.
+Trespass Notices apply to all school functions at University Academy.

-V. 2021-2022 PARENT/GUARDIAN INFORMATION
+V. 2022-2023 PARENT/GUARDIAN INFORMATION

-After School Program
+Before/After School Program

-The After-School Program (ASP) is a resource for our UA families who need safe, quality care for their children from 2:40 p.m. - 5:30 p.m.
+The YMCA partners with University Academy to provide childcare outside of school hours.
+The Before School Program runs from 6:30am to 7:00am.
+The After-School Program (ASP) is a resource for our UA families who need safe, quality care for their children from 2:30 p.m. - 5:30 p.m.
 The program is available for students in Kindergarten-8th grade and operates on full school days.
 ASP is not available on school holidays, and official inclement weather days.
-Care is available on the first official school day, August 17, 2021 to the last official full school day, May 20, 2022.
+Care is available on the first official school day, August 18.2022 to the last official full school day, May 26, 2023.
 ASP is also available during the Summer School session.
 ASP provides snacks, homework assistance, tutoring, physical activities, and clubs.
 (Students may bring their own healthy snack.)
 Clubs vary each semester and year to year.
 Unauthorized electronic devices and toys are prohibited in ASP.